evanbowman/BPCore-Engine/README.md

 # Memory Constraints

 The Gameboy Advance has two memory sections: a small and fast internal work ram (IWRAM), and a much larger block of slightly slower external work ram (EWRAM).
 The 32kB IWRAM is currently reserved for the engine, leaving 256kB for Lua code and data.
-The GBA also has VRAM, for loading
+The GBA also has VRAM, for loading tilesets and spritesheets.
+The amount of VRAM allowed varies by tile layer, and will soon be documented here.

 # Example